-Both war and peace strategies are learned behaviors and both grow with practice.
-As a citizen of both countries, I see the United states as wired more for war along with boast of clever military maneuvers, while Canada prides itself more on a love for peace along with expertise in its mission.
-It’s a matter of choice at first but eventually it’s based more on habit.
+Both war and peace strategies are learned behaviors and both grow with every repetition.
+As a citizen of two countries, I see the United states wires more for war along with history texts jam-packed with clever military maneuvers.
+In contrast, Canada prides itself more on active peace missions.
+In similar ways though leadership in both countries battle the other side with words that create chaos where there could be calm.

 Imagination and word choice at first …

-How we imagine war affects the way our brains wire to support or reject it.
-Replace words such as war on terror with peaceful expressions that grow stronger communities, and our brains shift from expectations of violence to proposals for peace.
-Yes, even across differences.
-Imagine a place of prosperity where no brain is left behind, and you’ve spawned a peace possibility.
+How we value or detest war affects the way our brains wire to support or reject it.
+Replace words such as war on terror with peaceful expressions that grow strong, caring, diverse communities, and our brains shift from expectations of violence to proposals for peace.
+Yes, even across differences in underserved communities, those wired for peace build goodwill.
+Imagine a place of prosperity where no brain is left behind, and you’ve spawned a robust peace possibility.

-Peaceful interventions rarely follow rhetoric for battles though, and often come in brain based bits.
+Watch any contentious leader to see how peaceful interventions rarely follow rhetoric for battles though.
+War often marches in like a silent killer in brain based bits.
 We all suffer through a country’s growing addiction to fix-it-with-violence trends, just as we can all benefit from caring and peaceful solutions?
-War’s opposite to holding out a mental olive branch, yet some insist peace is mere fantasy and myth, suggesting that without war bullies will benefit.
+War’s the opposite to holding out a mental olive branch, yet some insist peace is mere fantasy and myth, suggesting that without war bullies will benefit.

 Some say peace offers a natural escape from our broken world.
 I say it not only rewires brains, but can blast open communication to rewire for togetherness where all benefit.
 What do you say?

-Check out facts about war and peace as they germinate in the human brain:
+Check out facts about war and peace as they germinate in brains:

 1. Visuals matter: Images of violence or caring change your brain’s plasticity to engage in more.
 Have you noticed that violent responses are far more popular than highly intelligent peace plans to heal our nation?
 Recent research shows that repeated media violence diminishes the brain’s response for solutions.